paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-12-logo_spotting.md

 ## City of Melbourne

-{% include 'figure' with '/images/2010/02/logo_spotting/city_of_melbourne.png'
+{% render 'figure' with '/images/2010/02/logo_spotting/city_of_melbourne.png'
   caption: 'City of Melbourne: The previous logo and the new version.'
 %}

 Finally, if we are to talk about ‘M’ shaped containing identities, then I can’t leave without mentioning my favourite identity project of last year for the [City of Melbourne][9], which frankly blows MTV’s mediocre efforts clean out of the water.
 Aren’t these just fantastic?

-{% include 'figure' with '/images/2010/02/logo_spotting/city_of_melbourne_variations.png'
+{% render 'figure' with '/images/2010/02/logo_spotting/city_of_melbourne_variations.png'
   caption: 'City of Melbourne logo variations.'
 %}